Nex-TON/Nexton_Telegram_bot/README.md

 ```

 ## Getting Started
-To get started, you'll need to create a .env file in your project root directory, where you will store your Telegram bot token.
-The structure of the file should be like this:
+To get started, you'll need to create an .env file in your project root directory, where you will store your Telegram bot token.
+The content of the file should be like this:

 ```
 TELEGRAM_BOT_TOKEN=your-telegram-bot-token